trax-project/moodle-trax-logs/doc/h5p.md

 First of all, you need to catch H5P Javascript events and this must be done in the front-end.
 The best place to do that is probably in a Moodle theme.
 Of course, you could modify the default Moodle theme.
 But a better solution would be to create your own theme.
 Refer to [Creating a theme based on boost](https://docs.moodle.org/dev/Creating_a_theme_based_on_boost) for further information.

-For demonstration, you can just modify the default Boost theme by editing the `/theme/boost/config.php` file.
+For testing, you can just modify the default Boost theme by editing the `/theme/boost/config.php` file.
 Now, all you have to do is to add the following line at the end of the config file:

 ```php
 $THEME->javascripts_footer = array('../../../admin/tool/log/store/trax/javascript/catch_hvp_events');